- 1. Stresses Resolved, Illness Remitted

 - 8. Any Illness Can Come from Stress

 - 9. The Roles of Illness: Escape, Justification, and Punishment

 - 10. The Vital Role of Value Standards

 - 11. Forgiveness: The Most Effective Way to Handle Stress

 - 13. Example: Forgiveness Lets Healing Happen

 - 14. Example: The Transformative Power of Forgiveness

-- 15. Do I Have to Believe In It To Make It Work?
+- 15. Do I Need to Believe In It For It To Work?

 - 16. Does Graf Stress Management Work for Everyone?